ianring/Chloroform/README.md

 # Chloroform

 Chloroform is the best jQuery-based client-side form validation plugin.
 There are lots of other ones.
 Some are good, others are horrid.
-This one is better than them all.
+This one is much better than most, and slightly awesomer than the second best.
 It's simple to use, easy to customize, highly extensible, and very efficient.

 ## Get Started